leafo/magick/README.md

 magick = requrie "magick.gmwand"
 local img = magick.load_image("some_image.png")
 ```
+### Methods

+> **Note:** Not all the functionality of the respective image libraries is
-> **Note:** not all methods on Image for ImageMagick are available in
+> exposted on the Image interface.
-> GraphicsMagick right now.
 Pull requests welcome.

-### Methods

 Methods mutate the current image when appropriate.
 Use `clone` to get an
 independent copy.